opendocsg/slw-judgments-backfill/2013_SGHC_4/report.md

 54     I am of the view that if CCL APAC has a legitimate interest to protect _vis-à-vis_ Mr Jenkins and Mr Byrne, this does not change just because it might not have a legitimate interest to protect _vis-avis_ employees who are more junior than those two men.

 55     There are generally two main interests which have been identified by courts as meriting protection in the context of covenants in restraint of trade: trade secrets and trade connection ( _Man Financial_ at [81]).
-The court will construe the contractual wording of the restraint of trade covenant and the surrounding circumstances to ascertain the interest intended to be protected ( _Buckman Laboratories (Asia) Pte Ltd v Lee Wei Hoong_ [1999] 1 SLR(R) 205 at [22]).
+The court will construe the contractual wording of the restraint of trade covenant and the surrounding circumstances to ascertain the interest intended to be protected ( _Buckman Laboratories (Asia) Pte Ltd v Lee Wei Hoong_ <span class="citation">[1999] 1 SLR(R) 205</span> at [22]).

 _Trade connection_